chiarasharp/virulence/README.md

 - 3:PM10 - Some information like "city", "city code" and "city population" are missing in almost every line, but the "air quality station name" often compensates for this lack.
 It's updated to 2022.
 - 4:SUP - Updated to the beginning of 2020, this dataset provides the total surface of every italian region, represented in hectares (ha) and square kilometers (kmq).
 - 5:AGE - Updated to 2021, the dataset features information about life expectation in Italy, depending on the age group, and the percentage of the same groups in the peninsula.
+- 6:HOSP - The dataset covers only a period between 2010 and 2017, besides it lacks data about some regions (the most absent ones result to be Molise, Basilicata, Valle d'Aosta and Trentino-Alto Adige).
+Anyway, this information doesn't show accuracy or coherence issues.
+- 7:TEMP - Updated to 2019, this dataset deals only with provincial capital municipalities and regional capital municipalities (comuni capoluogo di provincia e comuni capoluogo di regione).
+However, it is exhaustive in every other aspect.

 ### <a name="#legal-analysis"> 4.2 Legal Analysis</a>